 - Farming Program:

-Process to make cacao beans start developing their flavors.
-Fermentation is a natural, post-harvest process.
-It converts the sugars in raw cacao beans to alcohol, eliminates the germ, and develops the necessary elements that modify the composition of the beans so they will yield the characteristic flavor and aroma of chocolate during roasting.
+Process through which the flavors of the cocoa beans unfold.
+Fermentation is a natural process used after harvesting in the country of origin.
+During this process, the sugar in raw cocoa beans is converted into alcohol, which eliminates germs and develops the necessary elements that change the composition of the beans so that the characteristic taste and aroma of the chocolate develop during roasting.

 The varieties Criollo and Trinitario are usually called "fine or flavor cocoa".
 They are more valuable than the consumer cocoa Forastero, as they are less productive and more susceptible to pests but have a much more complex and interesting taste.
 Fine flavored cocoa is a high-quality cocoa with nuanced, subtle flavors.
 It is mainly grown in Latin America and the Caribbean.
 However, fine flavored cocoa varieties account for only about 5% of the world's cocoa production.

 One of the three main cocoa bean varieties.
 It is the most widely grown cocoa variety and accounts for 90-95% of the world's harvest.
 It has a high productivity and is resistant to diseases.
 Ghana is the second largest cocoa producer in the world, producing about 800,000 tons of cocoa of the Forastero variety annually – almost 20% of the world's harvest.
 Cocoa from Ghana is known for its high quality because of its higher fat content and low breakage.
 Forastero is also known as consumer cocoa.